Science

 ✓ supported

-Broken-symmetry state fields, built to describe high-Tc superconductors directly
+Broken-symmetry state fields, written for high-Tc superconductors directly

 ✓ supported